CLAIRE-Labo/python-ml-research-template/README.md

 ## Overview

-This is a template used for starting Python machine-learning research projects with hardware acceleration at the EPFL CLAIRe (tentative name) lab.
+This is a template used for starting Python machine-learning research projects with hardware acceleration at the EPFL CLAIRE lab.
 It features and encourages best practices for:

 - Reproducible environments on major platforms with hardware acceleration (x86-64/AMD64 + Docker-supporting OS + NVIDIA